 Grab a half stick of COLD butter (4 Tbsp.) and chop it into tiny pieces.
 Add it to 2 cups of flour in a mixing bowl, and use a pastry cutter to blend until it resembles coarse sand.

 Remember the 2 sticks of butter that you chopped and refrigerated?
 Pull that out and toss with the flour mixture.
 Don’t cut it in with the pastry cutter.
 Just coat with flour.

 Mix 1/2 c. cold water and 1 teaspoon of salt together and pour into bowl.
 Blend until all water has been absorbed and a rough dough has formed.
-I use my pastry cutter to do this.
+I use my pastry cutter or Danish dough whisk to do this.
 Gently mix and press.
-It doesn’t have to look like a ball of dough, just make sure there isn’t a lot of dry flour on the bottom of the bowl.
+It’s ok if it looks rough, just make sure there isn’t a lot of dry flour on the bottom of the bowl.

 Roll dough out between two pieces of plastic wrap.
 It doesn’t need to be perfect, you are just pressing all of those butter cubes into the dough.
 It might still be a little crumbly along the edges.
 That’s fine.

 Remove the plastic wrap and use your hands to shape dough into a ball on a floured surface.
 Flour your hands to avoid the butter sticking to it.